setrf/hotorslop/README.md

 ## Contributing

 Issues and pull requests are welcome—especially around balancing, UX tweaks, new dataset filters, or accessibility fixes.
-If you add generators, update `ALLOWED_MODEL_PREFIXES` in `services/openfake.ts` and be sure to respect the dataset licensing.
+The app now uses dual datasets: OpenFake for AI images and COCO-Caption2017 for real images.
+If you add new AI generators, update `ALLOWED_MODEL_PREFIXES` in `services/openfake.ts` and be sure to respect both datasets' licensing.

 ---